bcaro/wifilightV2-doc/docs/en_US/index.md

 - if the IP address was not found because the peripheral is not connected, give it the address: 0.0.0.0 , connect it and restart the inclusion procedure.

 ### Tips:
-- if the localkey of a peripheral has changed, modify the devId of the peripheral, redo the inclusion and finally copy the devId and the new localkey to the old peripheral.
+- if the localkey of a device has changed, modify the devId of the device, redo the inclusion and copy the devId and the new localkey back to the old device.
+Finally, delete the device created by inclusion.
 - if the automatic procedure malfunctions or if commands are not provided by the Tuya cloud, switch to [device learning mode](./tuya#tocAnchor-1-1-6) and act only on the buttons of the app Tuya Smartlife in correspondence.
 If other buttons are used, the plugin will create duplicates of commands created through Tuya cloud.
 - in general, orders can be created manually or in learning mode
 - the min and max of a numerical value are uploaded from the cloud.
 As needed, modify the #slider# and #value# parameters as well as the Jeedom min and max.
 This part is to be improved with user feedback.